Key features of the COM port scanner app

 As a result of constant modernization of production, today more and more industrial automation systems are based on distribution networks working over flexible data transfer protocols.

 There’s a wide variety of interfaces and data transfer protocols that provide communications within industrial networks.
-These include Modbus, Ethernet, CAN, HART, PROFIBUS, etc. They allow data transfer between sensors, controllers and actuators; calibration of sensors; power supply to sensor and actuators; communication between the lower and upper levels of the process control systems, and more.
+These include Modbus, Ethernet, CAN, HART, PROFIBUS, etc. They allow data transfer between sensors, controllers, and actuators; calibration of sensors; power supply to sensors and actuators; communication between the lower and upper levels of the process control systems, and more.

 Modbus solution